Small Intestinal Bacterial Overgrowth (SIBO) Breath Testing

 - Test #901 – Glucose challenge option for higher specificity in the upper small intestine

-- Test #910 – Discounted glucose/lactulose combo available at discount
+- Test #910 – Discounted glucose/lactulose combo available at discount.
+For details on the glucose-lactulose combo, view this PDF.

 - 3-hour collection method reveals SIBO in patients with slow transit times